Updated: Oct 24

-Arminius (Latin) or Hermann (German) or Irminas (in proto-Old Saxon *see below) was born in the year 18/17 BC and was killed in 21 AD.
-Arminius was the son of the Cheruscan chief Segimerus (German: Segimer; Proto-Old Saxon: Sigimar; Old English: Sigemaer).
+Arminius (Latin) or Hermann (German) was born in the year 18/17 BC and was killed in 21 AD.
+Arminius was the son of the Cheruscan chief Segimerus (German: Segimer).
 Taken as a hostage in his youth, he lived in Rome, where he learned to speak Latin and trained as a Roman military commander alongside his younger brother Flavus.
 He served in the Roman army between AD 1 and 6 and received a military education as well as Roman citizenship and the status of equite before returning to Germania.
 These experiences gave him knowledge of Roman politics and military tactics, which allowed him to successfully anticipate enemy battle maneuvers during his later campaigns against the Roman army.
-Arminius lead the Germanic Heathen tribes in the battle to keep their freedom from the Roman Empire.
-He annihilated 22,000 Roman soldiers, three entire legions, and sent the Roman Commander Varus’s head back to Rome.
+Arminius lead the North Germanic Heathen tribes in the battle to keep their freedom from the Roman Empire.
+He led the Germanic tribes of northern Germany who annihilated 22,000 Roman soldiers, three entire legions, and sent the Roman Commander Varus’s head back to Rome.
 Historians almost universally agree that Arminius gave Rome her greatest defeat in one of the most lopsided battles in history.
 Arminius’ victory lead to Rome’s permanent withdrawal from “Germania,” leaving Europe divided in two for eight hundred years until Charlemagne conquered Northern Germany and the Saxons in 804 AD, uniting Europe.
 Due to Arminius’ victory, Germanic Heathenry thrived among the Germanic tribes until Charlemagne’s time almost 800 years later, as forced Christianization was the policy of Europe’s Christian conqueror.
 Without Arminius, we may not know Old Saxon Heathenry, or Aldsidu today.

 Arminius' name was not 'Hermann' despite what the German school-system has taught for two centuries.
 In the early 18th Century German historians Germanized the name Arminius as Hermann.
 Hermann was not a name that was used in the first century, and linguistically it must be rejected.
 There are only two possibilities for the name Arminius: 1.
 Arminius could be his Latin name given to him by the Romans that he used in his time in Rome, just as Arminius’ brother called himself “Flavus,” an extremely Roman and non-Germanic name.
 Due to Roman naming conventions of the time, it is likely Arminius is an adopted name granted to him upon citizenship, not his Cheruscan birth name.
-2. Arminius could be a Latinized version of his proto-Old Saxon name.
+2. Arminius could be a Latinized version of his proto-Old Saxon (or early Germanic) name.
 If so, his name would have been something like *'Irminas' meaning “strong.”
 The meaning of “Cherusker” is debated.
-Some believe it comes from proto-Old Saxon “herut” meaning “deer.”
-Jacob Grimm, and others, have argued that the name derives from heru, a word for "sword."
-Since the word “sahs” is the Old Saxon word for “sword” this does raise an interesting thought: The Cherusker, Fosi, Suebi, Angrivarri, Chauci, and other tribes did merge into the Saxon tribal confederation, i.e. “single edged sword people.”
+Some believe it comes from “herut” meaning “deer.”
+Jacob Grimm, and others, have argued that the name derives from heru, meaning "army."
+The Cherusker, Fosi, Suebi, Angrivarri, Chauci, and other tribes did merge into the Saxon tribal confederation, i.e. “single edged sword people.”

 The first historical mention of the Cherusci occurs in Book 6.10 of Julius Caesar's De Bello Gallico, describing the events of 53 BC.
 Caesar states he crossed the Rhine to punish the Suebi for reinforcing the Treveri.
 He mentions that the Bacenis forest (the Harz forest) divided the land of the Cherusci from the Suebi.
 These tribes are described as living in the same homeland when Tacitus wrote his Germania, 150 years later.
 Tacitus writes of the Cherusci of his time (about 100 AD): “Dwelling on one side of the Chauci and Chatti, the Cherusci long cherished, unassailed, an excessive and enervating love of peace.
 This was more pleasant than safe, for to be peaceful is self-deception among lawless and powerful neighbors.
 Where the strong hand decides, moderation and justice are terms applied only to the more powerful; and so, the Cherusci, ever reputed as good and just, are now called cowards and fools, while in the case of the victorious Chatti success has been identified with prudence.
 The downfall of the Cherusci brought with it also that of the Fosi, a neighboring tribe, which shared equally in their disasters, though they had been inferior to them in prosperous days.”
 [Crossland, David (August 28, 2009).
 "Battle of the Teutoburg Forest: Germany Recalls Myth That Created the Nation".
 Spiegel Online International.
 Der Spiegel.
 Retrieved January 16, 2015.]
 Claudius Ptolemy, in his Geography, describes the Χαιρουσκοὶ and Καμαυοὶ (Cherusci and Chamavi) as living near each other and the Harz Mountains.
 The Cherusker became a Roman vassal tribe in 12 BC, and by Roman policy, children of nobles were taken as hostages to be raised in Rome.
 One of these hostages was the young Arminius and his brother Flavus, taken from their Cherusci family to be raised in Rome as a vassal tribe's Roman obligation.